Healthcare · Knowledge & Insight

 We map the existing knowledge management workflow inside biotechnology, identify the high-volume, high-structure tasks, and build an AI agent that handles those tasks while routing low-confidence cases to a human reviewer.
 The build connects to your ELN, LIMS, clinical trial systems, runs against a labelled test set, and ships behind a reviewer queue before it sees production traffic.
 We then operate it, measure search success, time saved, knowledge freshness, and repeated question reduction, and improve it weekly.

-What does it cost to automate knowledge management for a biotechnology company?+
+What does it cost to automate knowledge management for biotechnology teams?+

 What is the best AI agent for knowledge management in biotechnology?+